 - To explore ideas for effective two-way engagement processes to share information with and solicit input from ocean recreation users.

-This workshop series followed a regional survey of non-consumptive recreational users which received over 1,000 responses.
-A report summarizing input from all four workshops will be available on the MARCO and RPB websites in early 2018.
+This workshop series followed a regional survey of non-consumptive recreational users which received over 1,000 responses (survey overview video).
+A report summarizing input from all four workshops is available here.